 - Biology I (1) and II (2) with labs

 - General Chemistry I (1) and II (2) with labs

 - Organic Chemistry I (1) and II (2) with labs

 - Anatomy and Physiology

-*Each pharmacy school has its own set of pre-requisites, and student’s need to research the admission requirements of each school to which they are intending to apply.
-Search accredited pharmacy school in the U.S.
+*Each pharmacy school has its own set of pre-requisites, and students need to research the admission requirements of each school to which they are intending to apply.
+Search accredited pharmacy schools in the U.S.